 Keep fresh air moving by opening windows whenever it’s warm enough.
 We also advise turning on exhaust fans in your bathroom and kitchen regularly to get rid of pollutants and introduce more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, D & K Heating Service Experts has a solution to help your household breathe better.
+From whole-home air purifiers, D & K Heating Service Experts has a solution to help your household breathe better.
 We’ll help you find the ideal option during your free home comfort assessment.
 Give us a call at 613-707-2421 to book yours right away!